l7mp/learning-go/99-labs/04-immutability/README.md

 - first, pods in Kubernetes are ephemeral: once the `splitdim` Deployment is restarted for some reason all internal state of all the pods, together with the account database, is lost (*persistence*),
 - second, we cannot scale the web app, as the accounts database would then be split across the pods' in-memory databases, leading to inconsistent state (*scalability*).

 Cloud native apps are, in contrast, stateless, storing all *resource state* in a safe persistent external database (*immutability*).
-We provide a barebones key-value store called `KVstore` (see `/99-labs/code/kvstore`) for this purpose.
+We provide a barebones key-value store called `kvstore` (see `/99-labs/code/kvstore`) for this purpose.
 The key-value store exposes a simple API:
-- the database stores a list of key-value pairs, where keys are represented as strings and value are represented as versioned strings; recall, versions are used to ensure eventual consistency:
+- the database stores a list of key-value pairs, where keys are represented as strings and values are represented as versioned strings; recall, versions are used to ensure eventual consistency:
   ```go
   type VersionedKeyValue struct {
       Key string `json:"key"`